aidanmorgan/fypm/README.md

 *   The **[Project Overview](overview.md)** provides an introduction to the protocol, its core components, and the economic and legal background that makes this system necessary.

-*   The **[Agentic AI Exclusion License (AAEL)](aael-v0_1.md)** is the legal licence of the protocol.
-It is a new license that grants broad permissions for human use while explicitly requiring payment for any use by an AI system.
+*   The **[Agentic AI Exclusion Licence (AAEL)](aael-v0_1.md)** is the legal licence of the protocol.
+It is a new licence that grants broad permissions for human use whilst explicitly requiring payment for any use by an AI system.

 *   The **[Foundation for the Fair Payment of Media (FYPM)](foundation.md)** document outlines the principles and governance structure for the non-profit entity that will act as a neutral steward for the protocol.